openPMD/openPMD-standard/EXT_ED-PIC.md

 - `macroWeighted`
   - type: *(uint32)*
   - scope: *required*
   - description: indicates whether this quantity is written for the underlying particle (`macroWeighted = 0`) or for the full macroparticle (`macroWeighted = 1`)
-  - example: let us assume that a user writes the `charge` attribute of a macroparticle that represents 100 electrons.
+  - example: Let us assume that a user writes the `charge` attribute of a macroparticle that represents 100 electrons.
 If this user chooses to write -1.6e-19 (charge of one individual electron) then `macroWeighted` must be 0.
-If the user writes -1.6e-17 (total charge of 100 electrons), then macroweighted must be 1.
+If the user writes -1.6e-17 (total charge of 100 electrons), then macroweighted must be 1

 - `weightingPower`
   - type: *(double / REAL8)*
   - scope: *required*
-  - description: indicates with which power of `weighting` (see below) the quantity should be multiplied, in order to go from the individual-particle representation to the full-macroparticle representation.
+  - description: indicates with which power of `weighting` (see below) the quantity should be multiplied, in order to go from the individual-particle representation to the full-macroparticle representation
-  - example: let us consider a macroparticle that represents 100 electrons.
+  - example: Let us consider a macroparticle that represents 100 electrons.
              In this case, `weighting` is w=100 and the charge of each underlying individual particle is q=-1.6e-19.
 Then the charge Q of the full macroparticle is given by: Q=q w^1 and therefore `weightingPower` must be 1.
   - advice to implementors: reading example (with h5py) and extracting charge of the macroparticles in Python.
 When not absolutely necessary, reading the additional `weighting` record can be avoided for performance reasons like this:
   ```python
 f = h5py.File('example.h5')
 species = f["<path_to_species_group>"]